google-deepmind/optax/README.md

 ### Second Order ([second_order.py](https://github.com/deepmind/optax/blob/master/optax/_src/second_order.py))

-Computing the Hessian or Fisher information matrices for neural networks is typically intractible due to the quadratic memory requirements.
+Computing the Hessian or Fisher information matrices for neural networks is typically intractable due to the quadratic memory requirements.
 Solving for the diagonals of these matrices is often a better solution.
 The library offers functions for computing these diagonals with sub-quadratic memory requirements.